OpenCyphal/yakut/CONTRIBUTING.md

 # Development guide

-This document is intended for library developers only.
+This document is intended for developers only.
-If you just want to use the library, you don't need to read it.

 ## Testing